 Panmycin Side Effects

-Note: This page contains side effects data for the generic drug tetracycline.
-It is possible that some of the dosage forms included below may not apply to the brand name Panmycin.
+Note: This document contains side effect information about tetracycline.
+Some dosage forms listed on this page may not apply to the brand name Panmycin.

-As well as its needed effects, tetracycline (the active ingredient contained in Panmycin) may cause some unwanted effects.
+Along with its needed effects, tetracycline (the active ingredient contained in Panmycin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Increased sensitivity of skin to sunlight (rare with minocycline)